Cross Country Skiing on the Catamount Trail in Vermont

 The sky was blue and the snow was like cake frosting but fast and very deep which I realized after I augured myself into a snow bank from taking a downhill stretch a little too fast.
 After seeing me struggle to get out of my snow hole, my cousin decided walking with the skis might be a better option than skidding down the steep stretch.
 Of course, she took a step and, as her leg sank deep in the snow, we realized there was three and a half feet of snow underneath.
 She decided to ski it and did it much more gracefully than I did.

-The skiing was especially fun because the terrain was so diverse with twists and turns and ups and downs.
+Cross country skiing on the Catamount Trail was especially fun because the terrain was so diverse with twists and turns and ups and downs.
 It felt like a combination of tele-skiing through bumps, cross country skiing (because that is what we were doing) and mountain biking (single track through the woods).
 The good thing was that we were not mountain biking, because, for me, mountain bike crashes hurt a lot more than landing in a soft, deep mound of snow.

 The Catamount Trail is 300 miles long and open to the public for skiing and snowshoeing in the winter.
 Here are some other details from CatamountTrail.org: